Crazylegstoo/JQuickTake/README.md

 ## What The Software Does

-1. It will connect to an Apple QuickTake 100 or 150 camera and display its metadata - including, camera name, pictures taken, pictures remaining, Flash mode, Quality mode, etc.
+1. It will connect to an Apple QuickTake 100 or 150 camera and display its metadata, including: camera name, pictures taken, pictures remaining, Flash mode, Quality mode, etc.

 ![Connect to Camera](https://github.com/Crazylegstoo/JQuickTake/blob/main/Images/Connect.JPG)